-Osinga points out there is another key aspect of Boyd that isn’t appreciated.
+Frans Osinga, author and an ofﬁcer of the Royal Netherlands Air Force, points out there is another key aspect of Boyd that isn’t appreciated.
 While he left no writings explaining his thinking, his briefings and slides are important because they show how OODA operates as a model for personal learning.

 Randall Whitaker adds to Boyd

 A major development in my thinking of a workable decision-making model came about in 2001 after I saw Randall Whitaker’s adaption of John Boyd’s OODA Loop as a Problem Solving Cycle shown below.

 I made an important addition to Whitaker’s model to recognise that our depictions of the external world and our enactments are influenced by a mindset made up of our existing factual and procedural knowledge, by our existing mental models and by our core values and purpose.